 Her parents haven’t been home in months, traveling for this thing or another, and Alice feels their absence mixing with her sister’s to form a sort of melancholy madness within her.
 Her feelings are like an underwater volcano rumbling and fuming but hidden under the deep dark water.
 The bubbles of hot steam would take days to reach the surface.

 Bianca pounces on a pencil but lands on a pile of slippery paper.
 She does a sort of ungraceful pawing in an attempt to get her footing but ends up falling onto the floor.
 Alice rolls onto her stomach and peers at her.
 She’s shaking her paws and ignoring Alice as if it was her fault.
-This sort of thing used to make Alice laugh but instead she just feels sorry for the cat.
+This sort of thing used to make Alice laugh but instead, she just feels sorry for the cat.

 Alice rolls out of bed, straightens her dress, pulls up her white tights, and fixes her pearl necklace so the clasp rests at the back of her neck.
 Standing at her lone triangular window, she watches the gardeners weeding the flowerbeds along the driveway.
 She can recall waving to the flowers in the mornings as a child, especially the sunflowers and daisies as they moved their heads to follow the sun.
-She has an urge to do it again.
+She has the urge to do it again.

 Pressing her fingertips into the glass she follows the line they make to the light blue VW Beetle her parents bought her for her sixteenth birthday, a car she’s driven only a handful of times.
 Alice rarely has anywhere to go.
 Tutors come to her.
 She has no friends.
-There are people who cook for her, clean for her and shop for her.
+There are people who cook for her, clean for her, and shop for her.
 She traces the round curve of the car with her fingers and makes a bold decision.

-She slips on her black ballet flats and pats the now sleeping Bianca on the head before tiptoeing down the wooden stairs.
+She slips on her black ballet flats and pats the now-sleeping Bianca on the head before tiptoeing down the wooden stairs.
 She’s supposed to be studying and the house staff keeps a close eye on her.
 She can visualize a detailed report of her activity being compiled and sent to her parents daily and it makes her furious.
 She’s not something to be managed, and without her sister to distract those thoughts away, she lets them rage inside her.
 The volcano might be close to erupting.

 A wooden rack by the tall front door contains a neat row of silver and brass keys of various sizes and shapes all hung on small black hooks.
 Alice has no idea what all the keys are for despite asking her parents and the staff numerous times.
 Her keys, the last in the row, are easy to spot thanks to the keychain her sister sent her; a silly grinning pink striped cat with a curling tail and yellow eyes.